Close-up of woman's eye

 • Scleral lenses: Scleral lenses are becoming increasingly popular for managing keratoconus due to their unique design, comfort, and optical clarity.

-Scleral Lenses: A Promising Solution at Eyeworks Vision Care - Hockessin
+Scleral Lenses: A Promising Solution at Hockessin Eyeworks

 Scleral lenses are large, rigid lenses that vault over the cornea, resting on the sclera (the white part of the eye).
 Unlike traditional contact lenses, which sit directly on the cornea, scleral lenses create a tear-filled space between the lens and the cornea.
 This reservoir of fluid acts as a protective barrier, keeping the cornea hydrated and providing a smooth optical surface for improved vision.